Kurt Benson: Storylines

 As Lucy slowly recovered from her ordeal, Kurt and Ruth's marriage hit a rocky patch and they both began to wonder whether they had made a mistake marrying so young.
 Ruth was determined to make it work, but Kurt soon found himself tempted by the alluring Kate Patrick and started an affair.
 Ruth found out about Kurt's infidelity and threw him out, but he managed to persuade her that he had made a terrible mistake and she eventually took him back.
 Kurt's decision to leave was prompted by a violent outburst when he caught Kate trying to drown Ruth in the swimming pool.
 He tried to teach Kate a lesson by holding her head under water, and almost drowned her in the process.
 Ruth was shocked by his violent reaction, this was a Kurt she barely recognised.
 Kurt and Ruth break-up and he promises Ruth that he would always be her friend.
-Six months later Kurt he was killed in a jet ski accident.
-Lucy later found out the accident had been caused by Rob but it turned out to have been a random hit and run and Rob had told people he killed him to taunt them.
+Six months later Kurt was killed in a jet ski accident.
+Lucy believed the accident had been caused by Rob but it turned out to have been a random hit and run.
+Rob had only told people he killed Kurt to taunt them.

 Kurt returned in Hollyoaks Later in 2013, fourteen years after his last appearance.
 He appeared as a vision in Tony's mind, and protecting Tony's son Harry Thompson from danger.
 On the 25th anniversary in 2020, Kurt returned to Hollyoaks, giving best friend Tony, who believed Kurt to be long dead, a fright.
 Kurt explained that he had faked his death and had come back to put things right.
 He started a relationship with Tony's sister Verity Hutchinson and it soon became clear he was setting out to scam his friends to pay off a debt, swindling Darren Osborne and Mandy Richardson out of their life savings with a fake business venture.
 With his scam exposed, Kurt came to realisation that his time was up and he decided to flee the village, he gave Tony a pep talk about who he is and what he stands for before speeding out of the village on his bike once more as Tony watches his best friend leave.